WelfzTwingoFurs/WegTek3D/README.md

 ############### Raycaster funtime!
 Written by "Welfz Twingo Furs". ###############
 ##################################################################################

-Re-working V.9, with a polygon render rather than a sprite-based like previously.
-Thinking of switching to BSP-logic rather than raycaster-logic, but we'll see!
+All being re-worked!
+Now, using polygon render rather than a sprite-based one, and using BSP-logic rather than raycaster-logic.
+Not sure if I rename or switch projects now, but we'll see that later!

 VERSION 8 Features:
 -Field of view;